bkeepers/qu/README.md

 ### Rails 2

-Decide which backend you want to use and add the gem to `config.gems` in `environment.rb`:
+Decide which queue you want to use and add the gem to `config.gems` in `environment.rb`:

 ``` ruby
 config.gem 'qu-redis'